 CBI content does not constitute legal or financial advice.
 This factsheet is not intended to make a judgement about which testing options are best or the specific activities you should undertake.
 Scientific understanding and data in this field is changing and being updated on a regular basis.
 Each business needs a plan unique to their own requirements.
 Decisions about actions to take will be different for every company and are therefore a matter for each individual business.

 Testing, tracing, and isolating are a central part of the UK’s toolkit in the fight against COVID-19, and are likely to remain so until - and even after - the majority of the UK population is vaccinated.
-This factsheet contains information for employers on the NHS Test and Trace programme.
-The CBI has also created a factsheet on workplace testing.
+This factsheet contains information for employers on the NHS Test and Trace programme for those with COVID-19 symptoms in England, and the equivalent test and trace systems in the devolved administrations.
+We have also created a complementary factsheet on workplace testing.

-The Test and Trace workplace guidance for employers, businesses and workers is found here.
-Test and Trace guidance links through to the broader employer guidance from BEIS, 5 steps for working safely and sector-specific guidance.
-The government has reinforced the importance of existing COVID Secure guidance to help reduce the risk of infection in the workplace, and said it will commit to updated guidance providing further advice for firms.
+Read the Test and Trace workplace guidance for employers, businesses and workers.
+Test and Trace guidance links through to the broader employer guidance from BEIS, five steps for working safely and sector-specific guidance.
+The government has reinforced the importance of existing COVID-19 secure guidance to help reduce the risk of infection in the workplace, and said it will commit to updated guidance providing further advice for firms.